sxzhang25/sxzhang25.github.io/_posts/2020-06-13-my-first-internship.md

 Fortunately, my host was extremely understanding and accommodating, and told me about his own struggles when he first joined (even though that was over eight years ago).
 He pointed me to a lot of great books to read up on, and took the time to walk me through unfamiliar concepts.
 The rest of the team was also extremely welcoming, and while I am by far the youngest of the group, I began to understand what it meant to be treated as an adult rather than a student.

 <h3>summary</h3>
 I know this wasn't a very intelligable or organized post.
-But I wanted to get some thoughts and feelings down at these moments of confusion.
+But I wanted to get some thoughts and feelings down at the height of my confusion.
 My biggest takeaways from the past two weeks have been:

 <ol>
 <li><b>Ask questions.</b> This is obvious, everyone tells you this.
 But it's a lot harder when you actually begin working.
 Anytime I hit a problem, I would go through the entire mental process of asking myself: <i>Did I put in enough effort trying to find the solution on my own yet?
 Would it be annoying for me to ping my manager right now?
 Have I already asked too many questions today?
 Did he already discuss this with me earlier?</i> In the end, it's usually safer to ask anyway.</li>